KeerthiNingegowda/GPU_programming_for_DS/README.md

 Other tools you can use initcheck and racecheck (I couldnt trigger race check.
 But it may work for you)

+Some of the evidence of related to debugging Triton kernels can be found <a href="./Triton/Debugging_Triton_kernels/debug_evidence/"> here </a>

 ## Other basic commands
 Running Nsight Compute profiling report